shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     -o /xlnx/models/flowers102/flowers102_graph.png
     ```

     You will get a long string of console messages while the compiler is running, but at the end you should see `SUCCESS`.
-If you don't and error message will explain if you had any problems with your arguments.
+If you don't an error message will explain if you had any problems with your arguments.

     To verify the success of this step, check the `models/flowers102/` dir for the generated files: